rhyslwells/Data-Archive/content/uncleaned/Optuna.md

-Optuna is a [[hyperparameter]] optimization framework used to automatically tune hyperparameters for machine learning models.
+Optuna is a [[Hyperparameter]] optimization framework used to automatically tune hyperparameters for machine learning models.

 ## Steps to Use Optuna
 1. **Define Objective Functions**: